TicketsBot/docs/src/integrations/chargebee.md

 ![Example](/img/integrations/chargebee/welcome_message.webp)

----
+***

-The Chargebee integration was made by and hosted by @William_CTO#5415.
+The Chargebee integration was made by, and hosted by, @William_CTO#5415.
 Data is processed in Cloudflare Workers and is never stored.
 Tickets Bot is not responsible for this integration.

-Suggestions or bugs should be sent to @William_CTO#5415.
+**Suggestions or bugs should be sent to @William_CTO#5415.**